• Skip to primary navigation

 Gifts from Santa Are Not Wrapped

 Over the years, the Jolly Old Elf has become very eco-friendly.
 When you live in the North Pole, it’s easy to worry about the Polar ice caps, after all.
 So any gifts from Santa are not wrapped.
-Not only does this help with reducing waste, it saves time and prevents me from having to wrap oddly-shaped gifts.
+Not only does this help with reducing waste, but it also saves time and prevents me from having to wrap oddly-shaped gifts.
 Bikes, toy strollers, teepees…all from Santa Claus.

 All Other Gifts are Wrapped with Recycled Materials

 My first go-to for wrapping is paper bags.
-I let the kids decorate them throughout the season and then I can use them as wrapping paper.
+I let the kids decorate them throughout the season, and then I can use them as wrapping paper.
 I save them all year for this purpose.
 And who doesn’t love “brown paper packages tied up with strings?”
 I also reuse gift bags, year after year.
 And ribbons.
-If you invest in real ribbon instead of the plastic stick on bows, they can be used for years to come.
+If you invest in real ribbon instead of the plastic stick-on bows, they can be used for years to come.
 If I need more, I buy recycled wrapping paper.
 This year, I will probably have to do that as we recently moved and my saved paper bags got used for packing.

 Shop Second Hand